ReginaEsinamAbotsi/BREATHE_Sputum_bacteriome_analysis/README.md

           |-- Change_genus_abun_Lung_function -- contains scripts used to run linear regression on within-participant change in the relative                      abundances of selected genera and within-participant change in lung function metrics- FEV1z and FVCZ

-          |--  Genus_association_analysis -- contains scripts used to run linear mixed effect models on the relative abundances of selected                       genera and clinical and socio-demographic factors
+          |--  Genus_association_analysis -- contains scripts used to run linear mixed effect models on the relative abundances of selected                       genera and clinical and socio-demographic factors using MaAsLin2

           |-- Shannon_diversity_lme -- contains scripts used to run linear mixed effect models on Shannon diversity indices and clinical and                      socio-demographic factors